Northern Ireland History, Language and Culture

 Sectarian divisions between its Catholics and Protestants scar the history of Northern Ireland where huge murals depict conflicts past and present, but increasingly document peace and cultural diversity.

 In the 17th century, the so-called Ulster Plantations saw Scottish Presbyterian settlers come to the region although English monarchs before and after laid claim to it, often ruthlessly.

 The 1920 Partition of Ireland gave home rule to its six north-eastern counties and created the Irish Free State (now the sovereign Republic of Ireland) ruled from Dublin.
 This remains the root cause for the ethno-nationalist violence that overshadowed Northern Ireland for much of the 20th century.
 The most strife-ridden period, from 1968 to 1998, is known as the Troubles.

-Representatives of all parties took part and, although the Assembly was largely suspended from 2000 to 2006, an historic meeting between Gerry Adams of the republican Sinn Féin and ardent nationalist Ian Paisley of the Democratic Unionist Party took place in 2007 as the Assembly was restored.
+Representatives of all parties took part and, although the Assembly was largely suspended from 2000 to 2007, a historic meeting between Gerry Adams of the republican Sinn Féin and ardent nationalist Ian Paisley of the Democratic Unionist Party took place in 2007 as the Assembly was restored.

-• Having suffered 28 bomb attacks during the Troubles, Belfast’s four-star Europa Hotel continues to be known as the most bombed hotel in Europe.
+Did you know?• Having suffered 33 bomb attacks during the Troubles, Belfast's four-star Europa Hotel continues to be known as the most bombed hotel in Europe.

 • Louise Walsh's sculpture, Monument to the Unknown Woman Worker on Great Victoria Street in Belfast is a testament to women's rights.